arvimal/BootCamp/003-Operating-System-Concepts/02-File-and-Directory-Management.md

 Once the I/O requests are sorted, they can be processed sequentially.
 The seeks are reduced which is usually the bottleneck in disk I/O.

 ### 15.3.
+Problems with simple sorting of I/O requests

+We saw that the two fundamental operations of an I/O scheduler are Merging and Sorting.
+This sorts and merge requests based on ascending block order so as to reduce the read/write head travel through the HDD tracks.

+If I/O requests were always sorted as per the ascending block order, imagine a situation were there are a couple of requests for blocks above 100 but new requests come in continuously for blocks below 50.
+This gives more priority for the lower blocks and the higher block reads may delay from being serviced.

+NOTE: Read request latency is always critical, since it has to be fetched from the disk if the page-cache does not carry the data.
+Write requests are not always problematic, since the application can do the writes and it goes the page-cache without hitting the disk, and thus is much faster.

+Thus, schedulers require more complex algorithms to sort read and write I/O rather than simple sorting and merging.
+Multiple I/O schedulers exist due to this reason, catering to a wide variety of use-cases.

+### 15.3.
 Types of I/O Schedulers